-(e) Commission means the Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with Tribal, Federal, and applicable State regulations.

-(f) Commissioner means a Tribal Gaming Commissioner.

-(g) Compact means a Tribal-State Compact concerning class III gaming approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710(d).

-- (h) Complimentary shall have the meaning as set forth in 25 C.F.R. §542.2(a). - (i) Directly related to means a spouse, child, parent, grandparent, grandchild, aunt, uncle, or first cousin. - (j) Director means a Member of the Tribal Gaming Board of Directors. - (k) Indian lands means: - (1) all lands within the limits of the Tribe's reservation; - (2) any lands title to which is either held in trust by the United States for the benefit of the Tribe or individual or held by the Tribe or individual subject to United States against alienation and over which the Indian Tribe exercises governmental power; and - (3) for all lands acquired into trust for the benefit of an Indian tribe after October 17, 1988, the lands meet the requirements set forth in 25 U.S.C. § 2719.
+- (d) Commission means the Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with Tribal, Federal, and applicable State regulations. - (e) Commissioner means a Tribal Gaming Commissioner. - (f) Compact means a Tribal-State Compact concerning class III gaming approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710(d). - (g) Complimentary shall have the meaning as set forth in 25 C.F.R. §542.2(a). - (h Directly related to means a spouse, child, parent, grandparent, grandchild, aunt, uncle, or first cousin. - (k) Indian lands means: - (1) all lands within the limits of the Tribe's reservation; - any lands title to which is either held in trust by the United States for the benefit of the Tribe or individual or held by the Tribe or individual subject to restriction by the United States against alienation and over which the Indian Tribe exercises governmental power; and - (3) for all lands acquired into trust for the benefit of an Indian tribe after October 17, 1988, the lands meet the requirements set forth in 25 U.S.C. § 2719.